Time to report to the Swedish Products Register

 The programme is focused on how the control of chemical products at a national level can be established and organised.
 The programme deals, for instance, with how a country can develop its knowledge about the chemical substances and mixtures available to it, how to retrieve and communicate knowledge about the properties of the chemicals, and how to carry out risk assessments.
 It also looks at the different strategies a country can apply to achieve risk reduction and to introduce methods for checking compliance with the regulations.

-The ITP will have 25-30 participants per a programme session.
-Each ITP session consists of a change project supported by a three-week training course in Sweden plus a one-week project follow-up seminar in one of the participating countries.
+The ITP will have 25–30 participants per a programme session.
+Each ITP session consists of a three-week training course in Sweden, which supports a change project.
 The individual change projects should be endorsed and financed by the organisations nominating the candidates to the ITP and be an integrated part of the work plan of the organisation.
-The results of the change project should be presented at the project seminar, about six months after the training in Sweden.
+The results of the change project should be presented at a project seminar in the participant’s home country, about a year after the training in Sweden.

 The programme main beneficiaries are government officials working in ministries and authorities in cooperation countries.
 However, candidates from other relevant organisations with a responsibility and mandate to develop national chemicals management may also be considered.
 The programme covers all travels, accommodation and course material.
 Financial support for the change project is however not included.

-The prioritised countries for the ITP are Albania, Moldova, Kenya, Tanzania, Uganda, Zambia, and Laos.
-Candidates from other countries in Africa, Eastern Europe, Asia and Latin America may also be considered.
+The preliminary prioritised countries for the ITP are Albania, Bosnia and Herzegovina, Moldova, Ukraine, Kenya, Tanzania, Uganda, Zambia and Zimbabwe.
 The course language is English, there will be no translation in other languages.